Simple API Integration

 variables = {

-REDIS_URL = aws_elasticache_cluster.api_cache.cache_nodes[0].address
+REDIS_URL = aws_elasticache_cluster.api_cache.cache_nodes[0].deal with

 DATABASE_URL = aws_rds_instance.api_db.endpoint